halaszj/ai_human_detection_project/Project2/README.md

 5. Add `HF_TOKEN` as a Secret if hosted inference requires authentication.
 6. Restart the Space.
 7. Confirm the app shows the fine-tuned LLM status panel.
-8. Copy the public Space link into this README before Canvas submission.

 ---